National Vision (NASDAQ:EYE) Issues FY 2021 Earnings Guidance

 National Vision (NASDAQ:EYE) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided EPS guidance of $1.280-$1.330 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.100.
 The company issued revenue guidance of $2.01 billion-$2.06 billion, compared to the consensus revenue estimate of $2.01 billion.

-National Vision (NASDAQ:EYE) last issued its quarterly earnings results on Thursday, August 12th.
-The company reported $0.48 EPS for the quarter, beating the consensus estimate of $0.19 by $0.29.
-National Vision had a return on equity of 18.03% and a net margin of 7.33%.
-As a group, research analysts forecast that National Vision will post 0.96 EPS for the current fiscal year.
+National Vision (NASDAQ:EYE) last issued its quarterly earnings data on Thursday, August 12th.
+The company reported $0.48 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.19 by $0.29.
+National Vision had a net margin of 7.33% and a return on equity of 17.77%.
+On average, analysts anticipate that National Vision will post 1.12 earnings per share for the current fiscal year.

-In other National Vision news, CAO Melissa Rasmussen sold 3,267 shares of the firm’s stock in a transaction on Tuesday, May 18th.
-The stock was sold at an average price of $50.32, for a total transaction of $164,395.44.
-Following the transaction, the chief accounting officer now owns 2,651 shares in the company, valued at approximately $133,398.32.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, CEO L Reade Fahs sold 160,828 shares of the firm’s stock in a transaction on Wednesday, May 19th.
-The stock was sold at an average price of $48.23, for a total value of $7,756,734.44.
-Following the transaction, the chief executive officer now owns 381,831 shares in the company, valued at approximately $18,415,709.13.
+In other National Vision news, SVP Jared Brandman sold 20,000 shares of National Vision stock in a transaction on Wednesday, July 28th.
+The shares were sold at an average price of $53.50, for a total value of $1,070,000.00.
+Following the transaction, the senior vice president now owns 26,720 shares in the company, valued at approximately $1,429,520.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Also, CEO L Reade Fahs sold 18,367 shares of National Vision stock in a transaction on Tuesday, August 17th.
+The shares were sold at an average price of $55.02, for a total transaction of $1,010,552.34.
 The disclosure for this sale can be found here.
-Over the last three months, insiders have sold 184,895 shares of company stock valued at $9,035,138.
-2.30% of the stock is currently owned by insiders.
+Insiders sold a total of 39,167 shares of company stock valued at $2,124,560 over the last ninety days.
+2.30% of the stock is owned by corporate insiders.

 National Vision Holdings, Inc engages in the retail of optical products.
 It operates through the following segments: Owned and Host, Legacy, and Corporate/Other.
 The Owned and Host segment consists of America’s Best and Eyeglass World brands.
 The Legacy segment involves operations of, and supplies inventory and lab processing services.